Dash for cash keeps dollar juggernaut rolling through Asia

 In many cases investors are unloading Treasuries and other government bonds as well as gold in order to keep their money in dollars.
 This has confounded many analysts because investors normally buy government debt and precious metals during times of uncertainty.

-The euro EUR=EBS initially rose after the ECB announced a new asset purchase program, but the common currency erased gains and fell 0.21% to $1.0894.
+The euro EUR=EBS initially rose after the ECB announced a new asset purchase programme, but the common currency erased gains and fell 0.21% to $1.0894.

 The ECB’s purchase scheme, which was announced at an emergency meeting late on Wednesday, came less than a week after policymakers launched fresh stimulus measures.